PLCnext/CppExamples/Examples/DynamicPorts/README.md

   - Program ports to be deleted by the user at run-time.
   - Program ports to be different on different instances of a single program.
 All instances of a program **must** have the same set of dynamic port variables.

 - GDS ports of type `struct` require a library meta (C++) file to define the fields of the structure.
-For static ports, this file is generated automatically by the PLCnext CLI during the build process.
-For dynamic GDS ports of type `struct`, the struct definition must include the `//#typedefinition` decorator, like this:
+For static ports, this file is generated automatically by the PLCnext Technology CLI during the build process.
+For dynamic GDS ports of type `struct`, the struct definition must include the `//#typeinformation` decorator, like this:

    ```cpp
    // Define the struct that will be used to declare port variables.